-Ethical approvals for the ENID trial and MDEG study were given by the Gambia Government/MRC Joint Ethics Committee (SCC1126v2 & SCC1151, respectively).
+Ethical approvals for the ENID trial and MDEG study were given by The Gambia Government/MRC Joint Ethics Committee (SCC1126v2 and SCC1151, respectively).
 Consent was gained by signature or thumb print from mothers for their own participation and that of their child.
-All data were anonymised prior to analyses.
+All data were anonymized before analyses.